Differentiable Tree Search Network: Experiments

-DTS utilises the submodules in alignment with the algorithm presented in Section~\ref{appendix-algorithm}.
-For our empirical evaluations, we set the maximum limit for search trials at 10.
-Throughout the training process, the computation graph, formulated via online search, is optimised to accurately predict the Q-values.
-This optimisation serves a dual purpose: it not only refines the Q-value predictions but also facilitates robust learning for the submodules when they are employed in context of online search.
-The loss function designated for DTS training is:
+D-TSN utilizes its submodules in alignment with the best-first search algorithm presented in \cref{section_method_tree_search}.
+For our empirical evaluations, we set the maximum limit for search iterations at 10.
+Throughout the training process, the computation graph, formulated via online search, is optimized to accurately predict the Q-values.
+This optimization serves a dual purpose: it not only refines the Q-value predictions but also facilitates robust learning for the submodules when they are employed in context of online search.
+The loss function utilized for training is: